In This Article

 You can order your own MyHeritage DNA test and begin unlocking your family history here.

-We evaluate at-home DNA tests like 23andMe based on seven criteria:
+We evaluate at-home DNA tests like MyHeritage based on seven criteria:

 A reputable DNA testing company is transparent about the services it offers.
 Some important details that should be publicly available are:

 A reliable company also lives up to its claims.
-For example, if they say that your results will arrive in five weeks, then it shouldn’t take longer than that.
+For example, if they say that your results will arrive in five weeks, it shouldnโt take longer.

-We looked up DNA testing companies and what customers are saying about them so we could get a better feel of whether or not people trusted them.
+We looked up DNA testing companies and what customers say about them to get a better feel of whether or not people trusted them.

 Most DNA companies have a range of genetic tests.
 The type and depth of information they provide depend on the test and the provider.